imarag/seismo-website/reactapp/src/markdowns/obspy.md

 This method can get some parameters to control the styling of the plots such as the color of the waveforms, the size of the plot, the rotation and size of the x axis labels and more.

 In addition, the `Trace` object includes several methods that apply a specific calculation on the time series of the recording.
-For example, apply a bandpass at the previous recording between 1 and 3 Hz using the Obspy `filter()` method.
+For example, apply a bandpass at the previous recording between 1 and 3 Hz using the ObsPy `filter()` method.

 ```py
     st.filter('bandpass', fremin=1, fremax=3)